Tires – For – Cars – Suv’s – Trucks

-I am going to hang some pictures of some of the older generation loved and respected cars and trucks, possible along with some new more current auto versions.
+I am going to hang some pictures of some of the older generation’s loved and respected cars and trucks, possibly along with some new more current auto versions.

 trucks of (yesterday past) is that even a word or did I make that up?

-As you are probably aware of these vehicles of time past, are I am quite sure “tire dressed” with the latest and best rubber to fit the vehicles and the driver’s application.
+As you are probably aware these vehicles of time past, are, I am quite sure “tire dressed” with the best Rims and best Tires to fit the vehicles and the driver’s application.

 - Fact or Myth here?

-Alright then, I am finding that I am losing my grip of what I am trying to bring back to this site of mine, and that is “tire talk” I am behaving like a worn set of tires that can’t seem to stay grounded to the route of my destination.
+Alright then, I am finding that I am losing my grip on what I am trying to bring back to this site of mine, and that is “Tire Talk” I am behaving like a worn set of Tires that can’t seem to stay grounded to the route of my destination.

 Tires: that’s why I am here.